 What do we use an alumni survey for?

-The alumni surveys of 2016 and 2020 consisted of 5 parts, focusing on the employment component and the relationship between the study programme and the professional field.
+The alumni surveys vary over the years, but they all focus on the employment component and the relationship between the study programme and the professional field.
 Other aspects of the educational process are given a place in student feedback and the student focus groups.

-- Study data: Here, factual data are requested regarding the course of study of the alumnus in question.
-Respondents are asked to register their prior education, to indicate any study delays (and their causes) and to indicate any additional courses they may have taken after completing the surveyed study programme.
+- Study data e.g.: some factual data are collected to match with the internal data and respondents can report on their prior education, on any study delays (and their causes) and on any additional courses they may have taken after completing the surveyed study programme.

-- Education: Here, opinion questions are used to gauge the extent to which the study programme matches the professional career of the alumnus.
-This part examines, among other things, the added value of the internship and foreign study experience for the future career and assesses the strengths and weaknesses of the study programme.
+- Education e.g.: opinion questions are used to gauge the extent to which the study programme matches the professional career of the alumnus.
+This part examines, among other things, the added value of the internship and foreign study experience for the future career and asks about strengths and areas for improvement of the study programme.

 Where do you find the results?

 General results of the alumni survey are made available to the VUB community and alumni through the Education & Student Affairs website.
-Course councils receive a detailed report concerning their study programmes.
-In addition, an aggregated report is made at the institutional level.
+Course councils receive a detailed report concerning their study programmes, provided the response rates are appropriate.

 Work field consultation